 The 2010 EAS statement provided a basis for European and US guidelines to recommend the use of an Lp(a) threshold (50 mg/dL) as a 'risk enhancer' to refine interpretation of an individual's estimated 10-year risk of ASCVD.
-This merits reconsideration, however, with evidence of a continuous relationship between Lp(a) concentration and absolute ASCVD risk.As adding Lp(a) to risk algorithms only marginally improves risk discrimination170-172 (as is the case for most biomarkers), an alternative approach is to estimate how much the Lp(a) level increases the individual's overall risk of ASCVD, taking into account both Lp(a) and baseline absolute global risk of ASCVD.
+This merits reconsideration, however, with evidence of a continuous relationship between Lp(a) concentration and absolute ASCVD risk.
+As adding Lp(a) to risk algorithms only marginally improves risk discrimination to estimate how much the Lp(a) level increases the individual's overall risk of ASCVD, taking into account both Lp(a) and baseline absolute global risk of ASCVD.
 As shown in Figure 6A, an Lp(a) level of 100 mg/dL (~250 nmol/l) approximately doubles the risk of ASCVD